 All UND students studying abroad are required to have international travel/medical insurance.

-UND Study Abroad works with Cultural Insurance Services International (CISI) health insurance which specifically covers international health issues that most domestic health insurance does not cover for health related issues outside of the U.S. This coverage is required for students participating in exchange, direct-enroll, and faculty-led programs at UND.
+UND Study Abroad works with Cultural Insurance Services International (CISI) health insurance which specifically covers international health issues that most domestic health insurance does not cover for health related issues outside of the U.S. This coverage is required for students participating in exchange, direct-enroll, and university directed programs at UND.

-This policy costs $40 per month.
+This policy costs $42.26 per month.
+Daily rate (up to 30 days) is $1.55.
 Students are billed during the term they are abroad through Campus Connection.

 The International Center insures that students are covered for the duration of the Study Abroad program.
 If a student decides to stay longer, they can purchase additional insurance.
 It is the student's responsibility to purchase additional coverage from the CISI website.